k2view-academy/K2View-Academy/academy/Training_Level_1/06_web_services/07_graphit_quiz.md

 #### Question 9: Document Formatting

-How will the Entry tag affect the XML document ?
+How will the Entry tag affect the XML document?

 A: Allow it to be generated; without it the document will return empty.

-B: Define the tag surrounding all XML array entries.
+B: Define the tags surrounding all XML array entries.
 If not used or set as None, the value *entry* is displayed.

 C: Highlight each node's data that it  is applied to in bold and italics.

 (***Solution 9: B ***)

-#### Question 9: Document Formatting
+#### Question 10: Document Formatting

-How will the Entry tag affect the XML document ?
+How will the Entry tag affect the XML document?

 A: Allow it to be generated; without it the document will return empty.

-B: Define the tag surrounding all XML array entries.
+B: Define the tags surrounding all XML array entries.
 If not used or is set as None, the value *entry* is displayed.

-C: Highlight in bold and italics all node-related data where it has been applied.
+C: Highlight all node-related data where it has been applied in bold and italics.

 (***Solution 9: B ***)

-#### Question 10: Nodes Creation
+#### Question 11: Nodes Creation

 What will a node defined as Type=Condition do?